awsdocs/aws-systems-manager-user-guide/doc_source/sysman-install-managed-linux.md

 1. Press Enter\.

-The command downloads and installs the SSM Agent onto the server or VM in your hybrid environment\.
-The command stops the SSM Agent, and then registers the server or VM with the SSM service\.
+The command downloads and installs SSM Agent onto the server or VM in your hybrid environment\.
+The command stops SSM Agent, and then registers the server or VM with the SSM service\.
 The server or VM is now a managed instance\.
 Amazon EC2 instances configured for Systems Manager are also managed instances\.
 In the Amazon EC2 console, however, your on\-premises instances are distinguished from Amazon EC2 instances with the prefix "mi\-"\.